-- API: For developers or businesses that would like to use Fattmerchant for processing, but have their own custom software needs, the API allows for easy integration.
-Note that web development skills will be needed for many tasks, so you will likely have to hire someone to help.
+- Developer tools: For developers or businesses that would like to use Fattmerchant for processing, but have their own custom software needs, the Fattmerchant Payments API allows for easy integration.
+Note that web development skills will be required for many tasks, so you will likely have to hire someone to help.
 Fattmerchant just provides the documentation.

 Fees & Rates:

-Fattmerchant offers three standardized pricing plans that cover the needs of most small to medium-sized businesses.
-Two of these plans feature subscription (or membership) pricing, where you pay a monthly subscription fee in exchange for not being charged any percentage markup on your transactions.
+Fattmerchant offers three standardized pricing plans that cover the needs of most businesses.
+These are subscription (or membership) pricing plans, where you pay a monthly subscription fee in exchange for not being charged any percentage markup on your transactions.
 You will still, however, pay a modest fixed per-transaction fee.
-Your subscription fee covers services that most providers charge separately for, making your monthly costs very predictable.
+Your subscription fee covers services that most providers charge separately for, making your monthly costs very predictable and often much lower.

-Before we delve into the details of each pricing plan, let’s clear up a possible misconception you might have about these plans.
-At first glance, it appears that the plans are geared towards certain business types (i.e., retail or eCommerce).
-Actually, your processing volume is a more important factor in choosing an appropriate plan.
-Low-volume merchants will usually want to choose the flat-rate plan, as it doesn’t have a monthly subscription fee.
-Higher-volume merchants will want to choose one of the subscription plans, as they’ll save a significant amount of money in processing charges.
 Fattmerchant claims that users of their subscription plans save an average of 40% in total processing costs over a more traditional merchant account provider.
 While this is just a ballpark figure, it’s certainly possible that the right type of business could save that much – or even more.
 For more advice on choosing the best plan for your business, Fattmerchant’s article Which Plan Is Right for My Business? provides some additional information.
 Their payment consultants will also work with you to find the right solution for your business, so don’t worry if you’re not sure!

-For retailers, this is Fattmerchant’s most expensive subscription plan, but it could also save you the most money in processing costs.
+For retailers and restaurants, this is Fattmerchant’s next tier subscription plan, but it could also save you the most money in processing costs.
 For $99.00 per month, you get a single processing rate of interchange + $0.05 per transaction.
 That’s about the lowest processing rate you’ll find from any merchant account provider in the industry.
 If your business is large enough that you can afford the hefty monthly subscription fee, you’ll save a tremendous amount of money on your processing costs.

-According to Fattmerchant, these standardized pricing plans are designed for merchants processing less than $1 million per year.
+According to Fattmerchant, the above standardized pricing plans are designed for merchants processing less than $1 million per year.
 If your business is large enough to exceed this amount, you’ll want to contact the company directly for customized pricing.
 Enterprise plans start at $199.00 per month, but come with a number of value-adds.
 These include personalized chargeback monitoring, white glove customer service, and free access to their proprietary data analytics platform – something that costs standard merchants an additional $20 per month.

 Because of the way Fattmerchant bundles features with their accounts according to business type rather than processing volume, you might want to ask for customized pricing even if your yearly volume isn’t quite that high.
 For example, a large eCommerce business might want to take advantage of the lower rates of the retail plan, but substitute the credit card terminal for the software features of the eCommerce plan.

 But what about account fees?
 As any small business owner knows, the hidden, nickel-and-dime fees that providers like to charge can sometimes exceed the cost of processing transactions.
 You’ll also have to pay them whether you use your account or not.
-Fattmerchant’s flat-rate and subscription pricing plans are designed to minimize these “extra” fees as much as possible, either including them in the monthly subscription fee or not charging them at all.
+Fattmerchant’s subscription pricing plans are designed to minimize these “extra” fees as much as possible, either including them in the monthly subscription fee or not charging them at all.
 Under the company’s standardized pricing plans, you won’t have to pay any annual fees, batch fees, statement fees, or PCI compliance fees.
-It also appears that you won’t pay any gateway fees if you have a payment gateway included with your account.
 This kind of pricing makes your month-to-month costs much more predictable and eliminates many of the unpleasant surprises you might experience when an unexpected charge shows up on your statement.